vlesierse/vlesierse.github.io/_posts/2016-04-16-publish-to-docker-with-dotnet-cli.md

 tags: [netcore, docker]
 comments: true
 ---
-_Updated: May 16 2016 - As .NET Core RC2 has been released some of the statements weren't valid any more._

 From day one when Microsoft announced ASP.NET Core (at that time ASP.NET 5 or vNext) I was excited running my application cross platform.
 Especially with the power of containerized applications provided by Docker, this will be a game changer.
 With RC2 around corner I thought of creating a .NET CLI tool which allows you to publish your application easily to a Docker container.
 Not that it is difficult to do without tooling, but to make it as easy as possible for developers to publish their .NET Core applications to Docker.